-Once Policy Committee approval has been obtained:
+Once approval has been given:

 Where the approval is for the amending of an existing document, the Policy Sponsor is advised and PAMS is updated with the status "Under Review - with Sponsor" A Word format version of the existing document can be provided to assist as well as updated templates to ensure consistency.

 For a document approved for Rescinding, PAMS is updated to status "To Be Rescinded" and a job is logged with System Support to rescind from the Policy Library.

 All policy and procedure documents are drafted or revised in consultation with relevant stakeholders, using the templates provided to ensure that the structure and style of documents are consistent.

 The Policy Office can assist in reviewing the draft policy/procedure by providing advice on the quality of drafting and compliance to the definitions of the Policy framework hierarchy and suggest revisions and reorganisation of content as appropriate.

 When forms are required to be attached to a procedure, Policy Sponsors or delegates should forward these to the Policy Systems Administrator for inclusion in PAMS.
 If forms are required to be included on individual webpages e.g. Academic Board, the forms should be stored in PAMS and linked to this version to ensure all versions are current.
 The Policy Office can provide the URL to link forms or other policy documents.

 There are two stages of the consultation process:

 The Policy Sponsor should consult with all relevant stakeholders in regards to the policy/procedure to assist with testing the document's options and to identify gaps that may have been overlooked.